bilelmsekni/OpenStack-Folsom-Install-guide/docs/source/index.rst

    | 1805 | testserver | ERROR  | private=10.4.96.81             |
    +------+------------+--------+--------------------------------+

-* ...this returns all of the instances stuck in the error state - plug in their names to the following command:
+* To delete, plug in their names to the following command(s):

    nova reset-state --active <name>
    nova delete <name>